KAYIWONG/cse15l-lab-report/LabTwo.md

 The next pictures is a screenshot from Lab 2, which showing the Output.
 ![Image](pic11.png)

 Next, we going to Part Two.
 The following picture is the code from "ArrayExamples.java".
+So in this code, we are going to reverse all the input elements and return a new array.
 ![Image](pic12.png)

-There are so many bugs.
-This file ArrayTests.java has some tests for the methods in ArrayExamples.java, and usingh JUnit to run tests using methods called assertEquals and assertArrayEquals.
-The first bugs that I found in our group, is to test the reverse method.
+This file has some tests for the methods in ArrayExamples.java, and usingh JUnit to run tests using methods called assertEquals and assertArrayEquals.
+The first bugs that I found is this code is only return the old array "arr",.
 ![Image](pic13.png)

 ![Image](pic14.png)

 ![Image](pic15.png)

-Note: Instead of using "arr" to return the new array, we should assigning a newArray in this for loop.
-In our group discussion, the orginal code Only works correct for half the array, so we should use a new array instead and assign it to the old array after iterating.
+How can we fix it?
+Instead of using "arr" to return the new array, we should assigning a newArray in this for loop.
+For example, arr[i]=newAarray[arr.length - i -1], arr[i] is equal to 0.
+In our group discussion, the orginal code only works correct for half the array, so we should use a new array instead and assign it to the old array after iterating.

+Last, we going to Part Three.
+Describe something I learned from lab in week 2 or 3.
+For me, a lot of knowledge learned in this class is new, especially the specific skills learned in the lab.
+Including how to use github smoothly, and how to find bugs in the code and modify and optimize.